hippie68/ps4-pkg-manager/README.md

 ![tabs](https://github.com/hippie68/ps4-pkg-manager/assets/65259318/c0699ced-20f0-4fde-9789-d9f9a3fe845e)

-Manage different PKG lists for different purposes.
+Manage different PKG lists for different purposes: File - New Tab.
+Tabs can be renamed, moved, or closed via a context menu.
+Each tab can have its own column layout: columns can be moved via drag and drop and each column's visibility can be toogled.
+Tabs can be used as simple lists and/or to monitor individual directories (see below).

 ### Synchronized Directories

 ![synchronized_directories](https://github.com/hippie68/ps4-pkg-manager/assets/65259318/9cf092a8-6526-4f86-8e7f-d77b92267e86)

 Found by pressing the "Table Settings" button, this feature monitors the listed directories for PKG files and will add them to the table as soon as they're created, modified, or deleted.
 If a directory's checkbox is selected, the directory will have all its subdirectories monitored as well.
+External drives that are monitored are automatically detected and scanned for changes as soon as they are mounted.

 ### FTP Files